neurocom/street-fighter/README.md

 ## Deployment

+Deployment strategy is an important aspect of software architecture as it impacts several aspects of our architectural considerations such as cost, availability, scalability, reliability.
+Our target is to leverage the advantages of cloud infrastructure and Kubernetes orchestration, and its inherent flexibility, scalability to meet the demands of today's dynamic computing environments.

 Deploying our system using containerized applications or serverless functions  offers a flexible and efficient approach to streamline application deployment process ([ADR13 Deploy Options](adrs/deploy-options.md)).